Homeopathy: What You Need To Know

 - Merrell WC, Shalts E. Homeopathy.
 Medical Clinics of North America.
 2002;86(1):47-62.

 - National Health and Medical Research Council (Australian Government).
 NHMRC Information Paper: Evidence on the Effectiveness of Homeopathy for Treating Health Conditions.
-National Health and Medical Research Council Web site.
-Accessed at www.nhmrc.gov.au/guidelines-publications/cam02 on April 17, 2015.
+National Health and Medical Research Council website.
+Accessed at https://www.nhmrc.gov.au/about-us/resources/homeopathy on January 18, 2018.

 - Shang A, Huwiler-Müntener K, Nartey L, et al. Are the clinical effects of homoeopathy placebo effects?
 Comparative study of placebo-controlled trials of homoeopathy and allopathy.
 Lancet.
 2005;366(9487):726-732.